Skip to content

 The Whinchat is a small passerine bird found in Europe, western Asia and central Africa.
 This species was once thought to belong to the thrush family, but now it has been moved into the Old World flycatcher group.

-Both male and female have an obvious supercilium (eyebrow) along with mottled brownish upper parts that create a distinct pattern of dark markings.
+Both males and females have an obvious supercilium (eyebrow) and mottled brownish upper parts that create a distinct pattern of dark markings.

-The throat and breast are pale while its belly ranges from buff-white coloration.
+The throat and breast are pale, while its belly ranges from buff-white colouration.

-They also feature pointed wings with white wing bars as well as long legs for ground feeding when needed during migration periods or nesting times.
+They also feature pointed wings with white wing bars and long legs for ground feeding when needed during migration periods or nesting times.

 Scientific classification: